kinecosystem/go/services/horizon/internal/docs/developing.md

 - [mercurial](https://www.mercurial-scm.org/) (needed for `go-dep`)

 1. Set your [GOPATH](https://github.com/golang/go/wiki/GOPATH) environment variable, if you haven't already.
 The default `GOPATH` is `$HOME/go`.
-2. Clone the [Stellar Go](https://github.com/stellar/go) monorepo:  `go get github.com/stellar/go`.
-You should see the repository present at `$GOPATH/src/github.com/stellar/go`.
+2. Clone the [Kin Go](https://github.com/kinecosystem/go) monorepo:  `go get github.com/kinecosystem/go`.
+You should see the repository present at `$GOPATH/src/github.com/kinecosystem/go`.
-3. Enter the source dir: `cd $GOPATH/src/github.com/stellar/go`, and download external dependencies: `dep ensure -v`.
+3. Enter the source dir: `cd $GOPATH/src/github.com/kinecosystem/go`, and download external dependencies: `dep ensure -v`.
 You should see the downloaded third party dependencies in `$GOPATH/pkg`.
-4. Compile the Horizon binary: `cd $GOPATH; go install github.com/stellar/go/services/horizon`.
+4. Compile the Horizon binary: `cd $GOPATH; go install github.com/kinecosystem/go/services/horizon`.
 You should see the resulting `horizon` executable in `$GOPATH/bin`.
 5. Add Go binaries to your PATH in your `bashrc` or equivalent, for easy access: `export PATH=${GOPATH//://bin:}/bin:$PATH`

 Open a new terminal.
 Confirm everything worked by running `horizon --help` successfully.
 You should see an informative message listing the command line options supported by Horizon.

 ## Set up Horizon's database
-Horizon uses a Postgres database backend to store test fixtures and record information ingested from an associated Stellar Core.
+Horizon uses a Postgres database backend to store test fixtures and record information ingested from an associated Core.
 To set this up:
 1. Install [PostgreSQL](https://www.postgresql.org/).
 2. Run `createdb horizon_dev` to initialise an empty database for Horizon's use.
 3. Run `horizon db init --db-url postgres://localhost/horizon_dev` to install Horizon's database schema.